jbwenjoy/Portfolio-of-Robot-Learning-Algorithms/README.md

 650 course materials are from Prof. Pratik Chaudhari, 517 course materials are from Prof. Michael Posa.

 During my implementation, I also learned a lot from Anirudh Kailaje (https://github.com/KailajeAnirudh).
-Please also star his wonderful reposif you find mine helpful.
+Please also star his wonderful repositories if you find mine helpful.